mircealungu/mircea/notes/thoughtstream.md

+April 10

+To value so much your own life that you find movies and silly online videos uninteresting.

 April 8

 Yesterday, at lunch with M, I remember that I have promised more than one year ago to try an experiment, that I never really started.
 Experiment is simple: at every salary, I take three times 10% and I use them in three different ways: